 Treatment options for CML may include:

-- Targeted therapy, generally including tyrosine kinase inhibitors (TKIs) such as:
+- Targeted therapymedication that targets specific molecular features of cancer cells, generally including tyrosine kinase inhibitors (TKIs) such as:

 - Imatinib.